roadmaus/artifacts-lab/README.md

 ## Summary

-Artifacts Lab is an enhanced fork of the Claude Artifact Runner, transformed into a specialized learning platform that enables managing and rendering hundreds of components within a unified knowledge base.
+Artifacts Lab is a fork of the Claude Artifact Runner, transformed into a specialized learning platform that enables managing and rendering hundreds of components within a unified knowledge base.
 The project extends the original runner's capabilities to support educational use cases and bulk component management.

 ## Overview